MAGANER/l/README.md

 # l
 Alternative to ls classical application

+There are no external dependencies, only standard library.

 # Output customization
 In home directory(~ for example) .lconfig file is created at first run of program<br>
 and it contains data about colors and number of element per line for table output.<br>